Capstone-Skynet/Capstone-Skynet.github.io/docs/proposal_presentation/notes_risks.md

 1. The software / netlist is not the top priority in terms of requirement for the client
 2. Software has workarounds that is much easier than hardware or other risks
 3. Software is cheap

+**Management:**

+Use version tracking and code review.

+Consult client, experts, or the internet